greatfriends/ThaiBahtText/README.md

 This project use xUnit 2.0 console runner.
 You can run test by execute `test.bat` in your command prompt.
 The test result also generated to `Result.html` file

+## Original
+Pick the source code from my post in GreatFriends.Biz web site since 1996.